Data Sampling and Questionnaires Worksheets and Revision

 Additionally, there are a couple of other important things to consider when writing questionnaires.

-- Leading questions – questions that include the author’s opinion, e.g. “how amazing was the last Star Wars film?” – this could pressure the person into answering positively, even if they might not agree.
-They should be avoided, always.
+Leading questions – e.g. “how amazing was the last Star Wars film?” – this could pressure the person into answering positively, adding Bias into the answer.

-- Personal questions – questions such as “do you have a criminal record?” might make the person feel uncomfortable and result in a dishonest answer.
-Knowing this, these types of questions should be avoided wherever possible.
+Personal questions – e.g “do you have a criminal record?” might make the person feel uncomfortable and not answer truthfully.Level 4-5GCSE

 Write down two criticisms of her question and construct a better question.

 The first criticism is that Tilly’s question is a leading question – she leads people into agreeing with her opinion that the new government will be a disaster.

 The second criticism is that there are not enough options – somebody might have no opinion on the matter, or they could be neutral about it.